NYC1809/ShopRotation-Remake/README.md

 >
 >This plugin currently only supports the `GERMAN 🇩🇪` language ingame!
 >
->I am not very good at coding therefore the codestyle may not look the best.
->Even though it is a fully functional and operating spigot plugin!
->
 >If you encounter any bugs, feel free to open a new [Issue](https://github.com/NYC_1809/ShopRotation-Remake/issues) in this repository.

 ---